AbdulSaleh2020/Datamatch-Data/Sam/README.md

 Current bug: d3 is trying to link nodes based upon index.
 My workaround to finding the index of a node was just to use its number - 1, but this isn't right because the nodes aren't strictly chronological.
 I need a better parrsed file!
 To do this I'm going to parse the nodes first so i know their index then do the others.

+New problem, some numbers are skipped - I.E 3909